AshwinDeshpande96/LANL-Earthquake-Prediction/README.md

 We see that Dense Net with 5 hidden layers overfits.
 Hence we reduce the network to 2 hidden layers.

-Following is the training score plotted against EPOCHs
+Following is the huber loss plotted against time

 ![LightGBM Training](training_time_lgb.png)